McDonald’s is integrating Snapchat into their hiring strategy — and they’re lovin’ it.

 In order to attract candidates, McDonald’s will be dishing out a series of 10-second video ad testimonials showcasing what it’s like to work at the company.
 Viewers can then swipe to a prompt leading them to the McDonald’s career page to learn more and apply for a position.

 With around 166 million daily users, Snapchat is a breeding ground for opportunity when it comes to recruitment marketing — especially when it comes to attracting millennial workers, who are the first demographic to really embrace the app.
-According to CNBC, nearly half of McDonald’s employee population is comprised of workers ages 16 to 24 — so for them to target a medium whose users fall into the same demographic seems like a natural move for their recruitment marketing initiatives.
+According to CNBC, nearly half of McDonald’s employee population is made up of workers ages 16 to 24 — so for them to target a medium whose users fall into the same demographic seems like a natural move for their recruitment marketing strategy.

 What Are Snapchat Ads, Anyway?